Wendy Williams Says Kourtney Kardashian Should Quit ‘KUWTK’

 “Kourtney, even when you’re on the show you don’t act like you’re into the show.
 Why don’t you just quit the show?
 I don’t think anyone will miss her,” Wendy stated.

-Williams went on to reveal that the oldest Kardashian sibling simply isn’t famous enough where she could quit the show and still be financially stable.
+Williams went on to reveal that the oldest Kardashian sibling simply isn’t famous enough to quit the show and still be financially stable.

 “She’s not big enough where she doesn’t need the show.
 Only Kim probably is.
 That’s not a bad thing, but I believe Kim is the only one who doesn’t need it.
 You would think she wouldn’t bite the hand that feeds her,” Wendy quipped.